 - A pathway to legal permanent residency (green card) for both the applicant and their family

-- The ability to petition for family members
+- The ability to petition family members

 Process

-The asylum process generally involves the following steps:
+The process generally involves the following steps:

 - Filing Form I-589, Application for Asylum and for Withholding of Removal